-I didn't stop playing the part of the song I knew, in fact, that part was so engraved in me that I didn't even have to think about it when I sat down at the keys.
-But eventually, my ease with the measures that were familiar kept me from getting through the ones that weren't; I started playing less and less.
+I didn't stop playing the part of the song I knew.
+In fact, that part was so engraved in me that I didn't even have to think about it when I sat down at the keys.
+But eventually, my ease with the familiar measures kept me from getting through the ones that weren't; I started playing less and less.

 That was the time I began teaching myself guitar.
 Memorizing finger placements and copying people's rhythm to learn felt more like my style.

-Several months ago my mother gave me a stack of old piano music from when I was a child.
-The song that gave me so much trouble long ago was included in the bundle and when I saw the familiar sheet music cover I remember thinking there was no way I could possibly play the piece now.
+Several months ago, my mother gave me a stack of old piano music.
+The song that gave me so much trouble long ago was included in the bundle, and when I saw the familiar sheet music, I knew there was no way I could play the piece now.

-I still knew the first page like the back my hand; it was part of me.
-Without fail, it flowed from my fingers without even thinking anytime I sat down to tinker with the piano keys.
+I still knew the first page like the back of my hand; it was part of me.
+It flowed from my fingers without even thinking anytime I sat down to tinker with the piano keys.

-Feeling ambitious as I eyed the song, I planted myself down in front of the ivories and opened the sheet of music.
+Feeling ambitious as I eyed the song, I planted myself down in front of the ivories and opened the music sheet.

 As I did, an involuntary gasp slipped from my lips.

 I'd forgotten about the flats.
 No wonder this piece gave me so much trouble.
-I always had a certain distaste for any song in a key with more than one flat.
+I always had a particular distaste for any song in a key with more than one flat.

 A signal shot up; this was too hard.

 What was the point in trying to learn this piece now half-way through my thirties?
 Why struggle through something from so long ago?